OOI-RCA-APL/ceres/README.md

 + host: 10.95.96.173
 ```

-Once `ceres.yaml` is saved, the server should reload immediately and try to connect to the device.
+Once `ceres.yaml` is saved, the engine should reload immediately and try to connect to the device.

 If the device is reachable, you should see logs indicating the connection was successful and messages should be printed every second, just like the simulator.